ashishagarwal14/Solidity_Simple_Contracts/README.md

-#try out these contacts on https://remix.ethereum.org/
+# try out these contracts on https://remix.ethereum.org/